 or does IEEE 802 internally request to keep the old stds current, after a rollup.

-XII.
+Comments on on the state of DSRC-based deployment and the extent to which existing licensees currently operate on some or all of the existing.”
+[A] Paragraph 18

 Choosing LTE-V2X as a V2X technology does not address the slow market adoption of V2X:

 While it is true that the adoption of DSRC has not moved as quickly as it was originally anticipated, we believe that the reasons are not due to a shortfall of DSRC as a technology or to its maturity for mass deployment.
 On the contrary, there is strong evidence coming from the US-DoT pilot programs, of which many have already started their operation phases, and showing that the technology is ready for mass market rollout.
 In fact GM, Toyota, and other automotive manufacturers [[4], [5], [6]] made prior commitments to mass deployment of DSRC based system across their respective brands.
 It is in our belief that the slow adoption of DSRC is more related to the lack of incentive and motivation from road operators scaling up their deployments as well as a reluctance of automotive manufacturers to voluntarily invest in a technology whose benefits are only evident once a significant level of penetration of the technology is reached.
 This is in contrast to other safety technologies such as radars, lidars, where such dependency on other vehicles to have similar systems is not necessarily needed to achieve a safety benefit.
 This situation will also be valid for C-V2X and there is no reason to believe that choosing this technology will accelerate the deployment rate.
 If anything, it should be expected that the immaturity of the C-V2X technology will lead to further delays and uncertainty.